 tee nail with the wrong end of his hammer (above).
 He had to get this hammer out because it has the claw so he could take out his tees nails.

 (Completely his idea, he must watch Dad pretty close.)

-I had this awesome idea that I found in the Toddlers Busy Book for…
+I had this awesome idea that I found in the Toddlers Busy Book (affiliate link) for… Spaghetti Mobiles

 The product we left with was very bright and pretty.